rgsiam/calculator/README.md

 1. Log4 config : Log file Path to be supplied at runtime with variable "LOG_ROOT"

 ####TODO :
-1. Online Application : Decide if we would need Spring framework for example if we want to bring this as an Online Application
+#####Design Choices
+1. Use Spring or not based on further Developmental inputs
-2. Design choice : See if we can further decouple the CommandExecutor.java without loosing control over the Queues or State of the Application
+2. See if we can further decouple the CommandExecutor.java without loosing control over the Queues or State of the Application
+3. Use environment specific logging while we go online
-3. Implement Undo to also undo a Clear Command
+4. Implement Undo to also **undo** a Clear Command!